NASA-PDS/feedback-widget/README.md

 >> NOTE: These installation instructions assume the use of an Apache Web Server.
 The Feedback widget can be installed on other web servers, but the exact steps may differ depending upon the software and configuration.

+1. [Register](#register) with Engineering Node if you have not already.

-1. Add the following code snippet between the `<head>` tag on each page of your website.
+2. Add the following code snippet between the `<head>` tag on each page of your website.
 If your website uses a header file, you can place it in there:
 ```
 <!-- PDS Feedback Widget -->
 <!-- Only add JQuery if you do not already include a library -->
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
-<script src='https://www.google.com/recaptcha/api.js?render=explicit' async defer></script>
+<script src='https://www.google.com/recaptcha/api.js?onload=onloadCallback&render=explicit' async defer></script>
 <link rel="stylesheet" href="/feedback/css/feedback.css"  type="text/css" media="screen" />
 <script src="/feedback/js/modernizr-custom.js"></script>
 <script src="/feedback/js/config.js"></script>